-This sample project was placed in a beautiful 3/4" green bamboo moulding rather than hung as a gallery wrap.
+This sample project was placed in a beautiful ¾" green bamboo moulding rather than hung as a gallery wrap.
 The frame is Max Moulding #8109274 and measures 8x30".
 The completed contemporary brocade mat is displayed unglazed as is common for these and traditional scrolls (photo 15).
 They only use glass some of the time and it is always pressed directly against the art when used in Asia.
 Glass could be added to the project if a spacer was inserted to keep it from touching the calligraphy.

-Copyright © Chris A Paschke, 2008
+Copyright © 2008 Chris A Paschke

 For more articles on mounting basics look under the mounting section in Articles by Subject.

-Additional information on all types of mounting and creative applications in:
+Additional information on all types of mounting is found in:

 The Mounting and Laminating Handbook, Second Edition, 2002,

-The Mounting And Laminating Handbook, Third Edition, 2008,
+The Mounting And Laminating Handbook, Third Edition, 2008 and

-Chris Paschke, CPF GCF
+Chris A Paschke, CPF GCF

 Tehachapi, CA 93561